github/developer.github.com/content/changes/2014-11-10-organization-admin-api-preview.md

 ---
 We have some upcoming changes that will affect the way organization members are managed.
 We'll reveal more in the coming weeks, but for now, the most important change is that **the Owners team will no longer be special**.
 Adding users to the Owners team won't make them admins, and removing users from the Owners team won't remove their admin status.

-In preparation for this change, we're pre-releasing a few new APIs, as well as a new parameter on an existing API.
+In preparation for this change, we're pre-releasing a few new APIs.
 You'll be able to use these APIs to manage organization admins without relying on the Owners team.

 ### Adding an organization admin